Environmental Leaders ARC - Required Courses

 UGST 112: Topics in the Environmental Leaders ARC

-Class overview: Our urgent and complex environmental problems require interdisciplinary solutions from planners and designers, engineers and scientists, legal experts and policy makers, energy experts and farmers, inventors and entrepreneurs, artists and communicators, and those willing to advocate for social justice and the needs of non-human species.
+Class overview: Our urgent and complex environmental problems require interdisciplinary solutions from planners and designers, engineers and scientists, legal experts and policy makers, energy experts and farmers, inventors and entrepreneurs, artists and communicators, and those willing to advocate for the needs of humans and non-human species.
 How will you make a difference?

-• Fall quarter: When it comes to global climate change, we don’t have a data or science problem, we have a storytelling one.
+- Fall quarter, with Dr. Sarah Stoeckl: When it comes to global climate change, we don’t have a data or science problem, we have a storytelling one.
 In this ARC's seminar we will read stories of a climate-changed world or “cli-fi” and investigate how those stories impact us and others.
 However, this will not be English class!
 Instead, the stories will be a launchpad for exploring visions of the future and we will use discussions and activities from human-centered design to dig deeper, explore implications, and envision alternatives.
-The seminar will also emphasize environmental and climate justice, recognizing the unequal impacts of climate change.
-For your final project your will bring it all together to co-create science fictional visions of the future we want to build.
+The seminar will also emphasize solutions to climate change and a sustainable future for all, recognizing the unequal impacts of climate change.
+For your final project you will bring it all together to co-create your own visions of the future we want to build.

 In this ARC you will get to expand your abilities in critical thinking, climate change impacts and solutions, imagination, and creativity.
-While we will be authentic about the very real challenges we face with global warming, including the fear, grief, and anger that come with these challenges, we will ultimately focus on shaping a different story—one of solutions and productive transition to a just and sustainable world.
+While we will be authentic about the very real challenges we face with global warming, including the fear, grief, and anger that come with these challenges, we will ultimately focus on shaping a different story—one of solutions and productive transition to a fair and sustainable world for all.

 ENVS 203: Introduction to Environmental Studies—Humanities